 Philanthropy’s Data Dilemma

 When McKinsey & Co. released its seminal study Big Data: The Next Frontier for Innovation, Competition, and Productivity, the firm confidently predicted that the world was “on the cusp of a tremendous wave of innovation, productivity, and growth, as well as new modes of competition and value capture — all driven by big data as consumers, companies, and economic sectors exploit its potential.”
-While the study covered every segment of the economy, from “accommodation and food” to “wholesale trade” and even government, philanthropy — an industry that, in America, controls over $600 billion in assets and makes close to $47 billion in grants every year — wasn’t even mentioned, most likely because no one thought to include it.
+While the study covered every segment of the economy, from “accommodation and food” to “wholesale trade” and even government, philanthropy — an industry that, in America, controls over $600 billion in assets and makes close to $47 billion in grants every year — wasn’t even mentioned, most likely because no one thought to include philanthropy’s data.

 It’s not that philanthropy doesn’t have anything to bring to the Big Data party.
 Think about it.
 Foundations possess resources, something most people do not.
 And they possess something even fewer people have, flexible resources.
 As a consequence they are surrounded by those hoping for their support, an endless stream of the brightest and most committed talent on the planet, people with amazingly creative ideas about how to solve the world’s pressing social, economic, and environmental problems.
 But what’s visible to the outside world — the rare project that is actually approved and whose one-line description eventually makes it on to a foundation tax return and (maybe) a foundation Web site — is merely the tip of the iceberg.
-(And a surprising number of foundations don’t have Web sites at all.)
+(And a surprising number of foundations don’t have web sites at all.)
 Moreover, most of the (increasingly digitized) concept notes, project proposals, progress reports, evaluations, research, and strategy deliberations produced by foundations are unavailable for mining within individual foundations, across the field, or by anyone else interested in understanding philanthropy’s immense contribution to making a better world.